infominer33/decentralized-web/_posts/2019-06-28-decentralized-web-histories.md

 permalink: /histories/
 ---

 This page is just a loose collection, of mostly high-level \ early p2p history.
 A little further down, you'll find a site directory.
-However, it's structured so that you should be able to simply scroll through the posts, and generally progress forward through history, as you read each chronologically older post.
+However, it's structured so that you should be able to simply scroll through the posts, and generally progress forward through history.

-Of course it took a bit of fiddling about with the publish date to achieve this effect, but I think its worth the effect.
+Of course it took a bit of fiddling about with the publish date to achieve this effect, but I think it was worth the effort.

 ### [gdamdam/awesome-decentralized-web](https://github.com/gdamdam/awesome-decentralized-web)